Effect of Diffraction on Wigner Distributions of Optical Fields and how to Use It in Optical Resonator Theory. I -- Stable Resonators and Gaussian Beams: Application to optical resonator theory

 \subsection{Sign conventions}

 Since we are going to consider mirrors, we will adopt the following sign conventions.
 We maintain the rule that an algebraic measure is positive if taken in the sense of light propagation.
 If a mirror has a vertex $\Omega$ and a center of curvature $C$, its radius is $R=\overline{\Omega C}$.
-For a concave mirror, $\overline {\Omega C}$ is negative if we consider light propagation before reflexion on the mirror (since light travels to the mirror, that is from $C$ to $\Omega$); it is positive after reflexion (since light goes away from the mirror, that is, from $\Omega$ to $C$).
-For that reason we associate two radii with a mirror: the objet radius, denoted $R$, is related to light propagation before reflexion on the mirror; the image radius, denoted $R'$, is related to light propagation after reflexion.
+For a concave mirror, $\overline {\Omega C}$ is negative if we consider light propagation before reflection on the mirror (since light travels to the mirror, that is from $C$ to $\Omega$); it is positive after reflection (since light goes away from the mirror, that is, from $\Omega$ to $C$).
+For that reason we associate two radii with a mirror: the objet radius, denoted $R$, is related to light propagation before reflection on the mirror; the image radius, denoted $R'$, is related to light propagation after reflection.
 We have $R'=-R$.